-- One-Point Penalties
+- One-Point Penalties 1

 - a.
 Tardiness

 - b.
 Being in halls without a signed pass in planner

 - c.
 Dress code violation

-- d.
-Disorderly conduct

 - e.
-Discourtesy or disrespect

-- f.
-Wasting class or study time
+Discourtesy or disrespect f.
+Wasting old- - Wasting class or study time

-- g.
-Sleeping in classh.
-Failure to bring necessary items to class
+- Sleeping in class

-- i.
-Failure to turn in assignment
+- h.
+Failure to bring necessary items to class Failure to turn in assignment

-- Three-Point Penalties
+- 2. Three-Point Penalties

 - a.
 Leaving the building without permission

 - b.
 Violating academic norms

 - c.
 Dismissal from class due to non-compliance

 - d.
 Unexcused absence from class

 - e.
-Foul language (of a lesser nature; words such as damn, hell. etc.)
+Foul language (of a lesser nature; words such as damn, hell, etc.)

 - f.
 Insubordination

 - g.
 Skipping detention

 - h.
-Inappropriate Behavior

-- i.
-Failure to Stay After School

-- j.
-Cell phone

-- k.
-Failure to turn in "Notice of Failing Grades and Ineligibility" form

-3. Additional Information

-- Using foul language of a more severe nature such as taking the Lord's name in vain may result in multiple hours of detention. - b.
-The categories above are not all-inclusive and additional points may be deducted at the teacher's discretion. - All detention and/or demerits may be appealed to the principal.
+Inappropriate Behavior - i.
+Failure to Stay After School - Cell phone - j.
+Cell phone k.
+Failure to turn in "Notice of Failing Grades and Ineligibility"form Additional Information a.
+Using foul language of a more severe nature such as - 3 - taking the Lord's name in vain may result in multiple hours of detention. - b.
+The categories above are not all-inclusive and additional points may be deducted at the teacher's discretion. - c.
+All detention and/or demerits may be appealed to the principal. - Cumulative Penalties - a.

-Cumulative Penalties

-- a.
 When three demerits have accumulated, the student will receive a minimum of one detention.
 Demerits do not start over at semester. - b.
-Should a third detention occur in one semester, a conference will be held with the principal and the student will receive an in-school suspension/reverse suspension.
-If a reverse suspension is assigned the student cannot attend school until the reverse suspension is served.
-When second semester begins the detentions, not demerits, start over. - c.
-Should a student accumulate six detentions in a school year, the student will be expelled.
+Should a third detention occur in one semester, a conference will be held with the principal and the student will receive an in-school suspension/reverse suspension. - If a reverse suspension is assigned the student cannot attend school until the reverse suspension is served.

+- When second semester begins the detentions, not demerits, start over. - Should a student accumulate six detentions in a school year, the student will be expelled.
 The final decision in an expulsion cased is determined by the administration.